ckeditor/ckeditor4/tests/plugins/tabletools/manual/visualselectionnestedtable.md

 * Selection began in nested table and ended in parent's cell should leave nested cells selected.
 * Selection inside nested table done via elementpath should select proper elements.
 * Context menu for selected cells in outer table should be also possible to open inside nested table.
+* Applying basic styles to the nested table cells is working correctly.